Voters will decide on Police and Fire Ballot Measures

 Funds the complete rebuild of two fire stations (Canyon Park and Downtown) including safety upgrades, technical modernization and energy efficiency to accommodate current and future growth

-- Provides space for on-site training and parking;
+Provides space for on-site training and parking and accommodates future staffing needs; and

-- Houses new Police storefront at the Canyon Park fire station for police officers to better serve North Bothell residents.
+Houses new Police satellite office at the Canyon Park fire station for police officers to better serve North Bothell residents.

 Approximately $130/year on $500,000 home (26 cents/$1,000 AV; 20 year bond)